Mixeu02/wisp-wrapper/README.md

 // Creating a new panel
 const panel = new wispwrapper.Panel();

-// Trigerred when connection is stabelishd panel.on("ready", () => {
+// Trigerred when connection is established panel.on("ready", () => {
     // All your servers
     const servers = panel.servers;